-During the period ended December 31, 2008, an officer and director of the Company used \$100 to open up a bank account on behalf of the Company.
+On May 16, 2008, an officer and director of the Company used \$100 to open up a bank account on behalf of the Company.
 As of December 31, 2008, the Company has not yet reimbursed the officer for this cash advance.
 The funds advanced are unsecured, non-interest bearing, and due on demand.